imsc-rosetta/imsc-rosetta-specification/samples/descriptionsrc/imsc-rosetta-alignment.descr.md

 # div 7

-This div represents two lines, where the longest line is centered, and the shorter line left aligned to the longer line (commonly know and center left align) using p_al_center_start in left to right text.
+This div represents two lines, where the longest line is centered, and the shorter line left aligned to the longer line (commonly know as center left align) using p_al_center_start in left to right text.

 # div 8